csmith1188/spaceelvesonjetbikes/newgoals.md

 #########   ########          ###        ########### ###    ###  ########     ###
 -->

+- Complete speed physics (acceleration, top speed, actual speed, friction/weight)
+- AABB Collision for 3d (and polyblocks as well)?
 - Blocks and polyblocks with a top and side texture, and transparency if behind

-- Block/polyblock footprint, then render upwards by z hover and z height
-- Will they also hover?
+- Tilemaps
 - Make a pathing grid on map load that determines if any blocks are in each grid square
+- Tilemap to collision blocks
 - use A* pathing with grid
-- Universal block and polyblock collider function
-- Complete speed physics (acceleration, top speed, actual speed, friction/weight)

 - Fix X/Y npc movement
+- Only draw in camera
 - Camera Zoom/Pan/Shake
-- Only draw in camera
-- Tilemaps
-- Tilemap to collision blocks
 - Foot Physics

 - block heights
 - hitboxes (graphics can be bigger than collision area) -- hitbox and graphic should just both be blocks attached to the x.y position of the character -- if blocks have parents, and another collider hits the hitbox, send the damage to the hitbox parent
-- depth / z height affects render order
-- particle block / dispenser block
 - animators